fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 Hopefully, this blog post helped you increase your interest in experimenting with WebAssembly yourself.
 Don’t hesitate to reach out if you have any questions, and we’ll be happy to help push through.
 You can find me on the [Fusebit community Slack](https://join.slack.com/t/fusebitio/shared_invite/zt-qe7uidtf-4cs6OgaomFVgAF_fQZubfg).

 [Fusebit](https://fusebit.io) is a code-first integration platform that helps developers integrate their applications with external systems and APIs.
-We used monkey patching ourselves to make our integrations better!
 To learn more, take [Fusebit for a spin](https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=blog&utm_content=generate-web-assembly-with-typescript) or look at our [getting started guide](https://developer.fusebit.io/docs/getting-started?utm_source=fusebit.io&utm_medium=referral&utm_campaign=blog&utm_content=generate-web-assembly-with-typescript)!

 ## Bonus section